AndrewWHans/AndrewWHans/README.md

 # 👋 Hi, I'm Andrew

-🎓 I’m an Informatics student at [Indiana University South Bend (IUSB)](https://www.iusb.edu/), passionate about software development, artificial intelligence, and cloud computing.
+🎓 I’m an Informatics student at [Indiana University South Bend (IUSB)](https://www.iusb.edu/), passionate about software development, AI/ML, and cloud computing.

 I love building scalable solutions and contributing to projects that make a real-world impact.